 Hi everyone!
 I have been away for a few weeks to focus on my preparation for Part 3 and spend time with my family during the holy week.

 For those who are new on reading my blogs, I mentioned on my previous posts about my study techniques and progress for six weeks.
-You can start reading my story here.

 You might ask, how’s my studies?
 I can say I am almost ready for Part 3 and I just need to focus more on my weaker areas and practice questions.
 On the other hand, I registered for Part 3 exam on May 18 (Philippine time) and it’s just two weeks away.
 I appreciate if you’ll include me in your prayers and send “good luck” on the comment box below.

 I can really relate to those who are preparing for Part 3 on how hard it is compared to Part 1 and 2, but I believe in Stephanie, it is doable.